So what made this, the most famous of road trip buses “Further”, so magical?

-So, as this group known as the Merry Pranksters headed from San Francisco to New York city and back again they would stop at the end of the day to a preplanned party.
-These parties became known as Electric Kool Aid Acid Tests.
-Many famous creative people joined in on this “parties” as the group made their way from coast to coast and back again.
+So, as this group known as the Merry Pranksters headed from San Francisco to New York City and back again they would stop at the end of the day to a preplanned party.
+These parties became known as Electric Kool-Aid Acid Tests.
+Many famous creative people joined in on these “parties” as the group made their way from coast to coast and back again.
 I am certain you can fill in between the lines as to what happened on this amazing journey.

-One of the catch phrases that came out of this trip was “On the bus”.
-The term is easily explained that if you were truly in involved in the freedom movement at the time you were basically against most social rules.
+One of the catchphrases that came out of this trip was “On the bus”.
+The term is easily explained that if you were truly involved in the freedom movement at the time you were basically against most social rules.

 My story is:

-It’s been a long wild journey in the Magic Bus all the way from Francisco to New York and three quarters of the way back.
-The bus is now travelling through the lower western states.
+It’s been a long wild journey in the Magic Bus all the way from Francisco to New York and three-quarters of the way back.
+The bus is now traveling through the lower western states.
 It’s getting late and time to find a place to spend the night.

 Someone had mentioned how close the route has taken them to the Grand Canyon so a vote is taken and everyone looked forward to an overnight camp on the southern ridge of the canyon.
 They pulled up and set up a few pup tents, built a fire within the circle of rocks that had been left by some prior tenants.